haostonh/apartments-web-scraper/README.md

 2. `npm install` to install packages listed in package.json
 3. `npm start` to start nodemon
 4. Follow the prompts
+5. Press Ctrl + C when done with program

 ## Goal
 - Take user input in which city and state they are searching for apartments